bmosoluciones/now-lms/docs/db.md

 And edit the line `host all all 127.0.0.1/32 ident` and set it to `host all all 127.0.0.1/32 md5`

-In this example the database server and the aplication server runs in the same host, if you want to user a diferent server for the database service please read the PostgreSQL docs.
+In this example the database server and the application server runs in the same host, if you want to use a different server for the database service please read the PostgreSQL docs.

 Refer to the [configuration guide](setup-conf.md) about how to configure the connection to the database server.